Shoeyuz/Look4Movies/README.md

     4. The search buttons which use forms for submission purposes and open a new window with the resulting search

+    5. This is a mobile first built site.
+Pages are responsive to any sizing and will work well with any type of device used to access them.

 Extra Info: (plans for future if you will)